purukhanna0027/pdsnd_github/README.md

 ### Date created
 12th August 2023

-### Project Title
+## Project Title
-Bike Share Data
+Bike Share Data Learning Project

-### Description
+### Project Description
-In this project, the statistics are computed regarding 1 Popular times of travel (i.e., occurs most often at the start time) 2 Popular stations and trip stats
+In this project, the *statistics* are computed regarding
+1. Popular times of travel (i.e., occurs most often at the start time)
+2. Popular stations and trip stats
-3 Trip duration stats
+3. Trip duration stats

 ### Files used
-This project had been used the three files (source) listed below: chicago.csv new_york_city.csv washington.csv
+This project had been used the three files (source) listed below:
+1. chicago.csv
+2. new_york_city.csv
+3. washington.csv

 ### Credits
 This project is a part of a learning project referenced from Udacity.
-More details can be accessed from learn.udacity.com
+More details can be accessed from [Udacity](learn.udacity.com)